MisturaDev/Sample-Project/README.md

 # 🌟 Sample Project

-This is a simple web project created to practice the fundamentals of Git and GitHub. from initializing repositories to pushing changes like a pro.
+This is a simple web project created to practice the fundamentals of Git and GitHub - from initializing repositories to pushing changes like a pro.

 ---